JonasLewe/applied_rl/README.md

 #### Google Drive
 If pipenv does not work, it is also possible to run the ARLProject.ipynb through Google Collab
-1. Add gymSampling to the Google Drive, preferrebly in an ARL folder at bootom level (/content/drive/MyDrive/ARL)
+1. Add gymSampling to the Google Drive, preferably in an ARL folder at bottom level (/content/drive/MyDrive/ARL)
 2. Add `from google.colab import drive`
 3. Add `drive.mount('/content/gdrive')`
 4. Add `pip install gym_cartpole_swingup`